GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 ::view-transition-old(full-embed),
 ::view-transition-new(full-embed) {
-  /* Prevent the default animation, so both images remain opacity:1 throughout the transition */
+  /* Prevent the default animation, so both views remain opacity:1 throughout the transition */
   animation: none;
   /* Use normal blending,
   so the new view sits on top and obscures the old view */